hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/aggregates/2-fetch-aggregates.md

+---
+title: "Implementing Aggregates"
+metaTitle: 'Aggregates | Hasura DDN Typescript Data Connector Tutorial'
+metaDescription: 'Learn how to build a data connector in Typescript for Hasura DDN'
+---

 Let's implement aggregates in our SQLite connector.

 Like we've done before, we won't implement aggregates in their full generality, and instead we're going to implement two